powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 ```

 ### Available parameters

-**specificCompatibility**
-The `specificCompatibility` property is an optional property that defines whether the load flow runs in legacy mode (implementation specific) or not.
-For example, Hades2 implementation uses this parameter to define whether the shunt admittance is split at each side of the serie impedance for lines.
-The default value is `false`.

 **twtSplitShuntAdmittance**
 The `twtSplitShuntAdmittance` property is an optional property that defines whether the shunt admittance is split at each side of the serie impedance for transformers.
 The default value is `false`.